 Life support, as the term implies, describes the tools and processes needed to keep an individual alive until additional (and more advanced) support can arrive.
 If an individual’s heart stops working or if the individual is no longer able to breathe, it will be crucial for someone nearby to take quick and effective action.
 In some cases, you may have as little as two-three minutes to save someone’s life.

 Clearly, BLS certification can be a very valuable thing.
 Even if BLS certification is not required by your employer or within your specific line of work in general, gaining the skills needed to potentially save someone’s life can still have a tremendous impact.
-However, if you are unfamiliar with BLS certification, it is very likely that you have a few questions.
+However, if you are unfamiliar with BLS certification, you likely have a few questions.
 In this article, we will answer some of the most important questions about BLS and whether it includes First Aid and CPR.

 What is Basic Life Support Certification?

 BLS certification (Basic Life Support) is designed to ensure that if a life-threatening situation were to emerge, any healthcare (or other) professional nearby will be able to help support the individual that is suffering.
 Broadly, BLS courses will focus on tasks such as administering CPR, addressing cardiovascular emergencies (such as a heart attack), and effectively communicating with first responders and other essential parties.

 In a BLS class, you will learn things such as how to effectively use an AED, how to administer effective ventilations using a barrier device, and how to clear airways in the event they are obstructed.
 BLS skills can typically be divided into three different groups: infant, child, and adult.
 Because the recommended actions for these groupings are notably different from one another, you will need to be familiar with how to address all three age groups in order to pass a BLS certification exam.